1993 Major League Baseball postseason: Chicago White Sox vs. Toronto Blue Jays

 The Blue Jays defeated the White Sox in six games to return to the World Series for the second year in a row.

 In Game 1, the White Sox led 3-2 after the fourth, but the Blue Jays put up five unanswered runs across the next three innings to win.
 In Game 2, Dave Stewart out-dueled Chicago's Alex Fernandez as the Jays won 3–1 to take a 2–0 series lead headed back home to Toronto.
 However, things didn't go quite the Jays' way just yet.
 Wilson Álvarez pitched a complete game for the White Sox as they won Game 3 to get on the board in the series.
 RBIs and home runs from Frank Thomas and Lance Johnson would carry the White Sox to victory in Game 4, evening the series.
 The Blue Jays would take Game 5 and the series lead back despite closer Duane Ward giving up a two-run home run to Robin Ventura in the top of the ninth.
-Game 5 would ultimately be Bo Jackson’s final postseason game.
+Game 5 would ultimately be Bo Jackson’s final postseason game in either the NFL or MLB.
 Stewart out-dueled Fernandez again in Game 6, and Ward helped seal a 6–2 Blue Jays victory to clinch the pennant.

-The White Sox would return to the ALCS in 2005, where they defeated the Los Angeles Angels of Anaheim in five games en route to a World Series title.
+The White Sox would return to the ALCS in 2005, and defeated the Los Angeles Angels of Anaheim in five games en route to a World Series title.

-The Blue Jays would return to the ALCS in 2015 and 2016, but lost both to the Kansas City Royals and Cleveland Indians in six and five games respectively.
-The Blue Jays would eventually win the pennant again in 2025 against the Seattle Mariners in seven games after being eight outs away from elimination in Game 7, but they would ultimately lose in the World Series.
-This was the last time a Toronto-based team won a conference championship until the NBA’s Toronto Raptors won the Eastern Conference championship in 2019.
+The Blue Jays would return to the ALCS in 2015, but lost to the eventual World Series champion Kansas City Royals in six games.
+They would eventually win the pennant again in 2025 over the Seattle Mariners in seven games after being eight outs away from elimination in Game 7, but they would come up short in the World Series.
+This was the last time a Toronto-based team won a conference championship in any of the four major North American leagues until the NBA’s Toronto Raptors won the Eastern Conference title in 2019, and the last time Canadian teams won conference championships in more than one of the four major leagues until the Blue Jays and the NHL’s Edmonton Oilers did so in 2025.